 Expected Family Contribution (EFC) or Family Share is the estimated amount your family will pay toward the cost of attending college.
 This amount is determined annually on an individual basis, using information you report on the financial aid applications.
 The information includes the size of your family, the number of family members attending college, income, assets, and other personal circumstances.

 Demonstrated Need is determined by taking the cost of attendance and subtracting the calculated family share.

 Meeting Full Demonstrated Need means that Notre Dame will provide financial aid from various sources to cover your demonstrated need.
-This is important because if your full need is not met, your family share increases.
+This is important because if your full need is not met by a school, then your family share increases.